juazasan/kubecon-valencia/README.md

 # kubecon-valencia
-Some directions from those who are visiting Valencia for the first time.
+Some directions for those who are visiting Valencia for the first time.
 Will keep updating the list as much as I can before the event starts.

 # Restaurants